-The academic breadth of the Associate of Science degree program prepares students for the workplace and for upper-level university study.
+The academic breadth of the Associate of Science degree program prepares you for upper-level university study and for the workplace.

 Associate Degree Requirements

-60 credits total of first-year and second-year courses (upper-level courses may be used to meet program requirements), with a grade point average (GPA) of 2.0 over all courses required for the credential, as follows:
+60 credits total of first- and second-year courses (upper-level courses may be used to meet program requirements), with a grade point average (GPA) of 2.00 over all courses required for this credential, as follows:

-6 credits in arts other than English, mathematics or lab-based science courses
+- 6 credits in arts other than English, mathematics or laboratory-based science courses

-18 credits in first-year natural science, mathematics (including statistics) or engineering science, of which no more than 6 credits may be in one subject area
+- 18 credits in first-year natural science, mathematics (including statistics) or engineering science

-6 credits of first-year or second-year university-level courses
+- 6 credits of first- or second-year university-level courses

-Students planning to transfer to a science program at another post-secondary institution are advised to choose courses that meet the requirements of that program.
+- If you are planning to transfer to a science program at another post-secondary institution, choose courses that meet the requirements of that program.

 Before you register in any courses, consult with your Program Advisor to ensure that the courses you select can be applied toward the program requirements of your chosen credential.